The OECD Recommendation on Creating Better Opportunities for Youth

 The “Stand By Youth” Initiative

 The Stand By Youth Initiative aims to support and encourage businesses to help youth through the crisis and beyond by raising awareness, sharing best practice, and hosting events to connect build a broader coalition of like-minded businesses.
-The initiative is led by a partnership of 10 global organisations: the OECD Centre for Entrepreneurship, SMEs, Regions and Cities, Business at OECD (BIAC), SMEunited, International Network for SMEs (INSME), International Chamber of Commerce (ICC), Ashoka Global, JEUNE Europe, Business for Inclusive Growth (B4IG), European Youth Forum (EYF) and the European Engineering Learning Innovation and Science Alliance (EELISA).
+The initiative is led by a partnership of 12 global organisations: the OECD Centre for Entrepreneurship, SMEs, Regions and Cities, Business at OECD (BIAC), SMEunited, International Network for SMEs (INSME), International Chamber of Commerce (ICC), Ashoka Global, JEUNE Europe, Business for Inclusive Growth (B4IG), European Youth Forum (EYF), the European Engineering Learning Innovation and Science Alliance (EELISA), the European Association of Institutions in Higher Education (EURASHE) and the Global Apprenticeship Network (GAN Global).

 Together, these organisations have launched a Call to Action to encourage businesses to do more for young people.